Waaal/BobaOS/doc/boot/Loader.md

 ```

 **Code access explenation:**

 We set P bit to 1 which means this sector is valid.

-We set DPL bits to 0 which means to access this sector we ned ring0 access rights
+We set DPL bits to 0 which means to access this sector we need ring0 access rights

 We set S bit to 1 which means this is a code or data segment